Zireael07/awesome-tabletop-rpgs/readme.md

 - [Organic Rules Components (ORC)](https://vajraenterprises.com/new/?p=132) - a system that while not a retroclone looks and feels like many old-school systems (CC)
 - [OSE](https://oldschoolessentials.necroticgnome.com/srd/index.php/Main_Page) - Old School Essentials SRD (OGL)
 - [OSRIC](http://www.knights-n-knaves.com/osric/) also available on DriveThru for free (OGL)
+- [Spellcraft & Swordplay](https://www.drivethrurpg.com/product/94115/Spellcraft--Swordplay-Basic-Game) - a retroclone of OD&D using only d6 (OGL)
+- [The Big Brown Book](https://app.box.com/s/3f919711f32fb357f55e) - another D&D retroclone using only d6, hosted on Box by Fossil Bank
 - [ZeFRS](https://sites.google.com/site/zefrsrpg/) - a retroclone of TSR's Conan (the one using a Marvel-like lookup chart) (public domain)

 ### Quickstarts

 Many systems that are otherwise paid have free quickstarts.

+- [Alternity](https://www.drivethrurpg.com/product/249531/Alternity-Science-Fiction-RPG-Demo-Pack) - a free demo of a new version of Alternity, an rpg with an interesting dice mechanic (roll d20 and add or substract a second die)
 - [Burning Wheel](https://www.drivethrurpg.com/product/98542/Burning-Wheel-Gold-Hub-and-Spokes)
 - [EABA Lite](https://www.btrc.net/images/stories/freedownloads/eaba/btr6101_sample.pdf) - a free version of EABA, an awesome generic system (the full system does have their own license allowing supplements)
+- [Elite Dangerous RPG](https://www.modiphius.net/products/elite-dangerous-rpg-the-worst-intentions-free-quickstart) - an awesome system based on Elite: Dangerous, the space game
 - [GURPS Lite](http://www.sjgames.com/gurps/lite/) - a free starter for GURPS
 - [HackMaster Basic](https://www.drivethrurpg.com/product/104757/HackMaster-Basic-free)
 - [Lex Arcana](https://www.drivethrurpg.com/product/253285/Lex-Arcana-RPG--QuickStarter) - an awesome system set in alternate history Rome with an interesting system that allows for linear, pyramid or bell curves